 How can I claim such sacrilege to be true?
 After all, everyone uses the shotgun approach to sponsorship, right?
 “Once they hear about the great work we are doing and see all of the great branding options, how can they say no”…right?
 Wrong.
-Check out my latest installment in my five part sponsorship series!

 The Death of the “Gold, Silver and Bronze” Sponsorship Package

 The old-school approach of creating one package with 3 levels is exactly that, old-school.
 If you are not building custom sponsorship packages for every sponsor, you are leaving money on the table.
 Hoping that your sponsors will read a 10 page sponsorship package and send you a cheque will not work.
 You absolutely need to be co-creating your sponsorship packages with your prospects before you submit a final proposal.

 Imagine yourself shopping for a new air conditioner for your home (I just went through this process, hence the seemingly random example!).
 You call the AC company and instead of them asking you what you are looking for they send you a 30 page catalogue outlining every service they offer.
 They expect you to know exactly what you want and they expect you to go through the package yourself and for you to phone them when you are ready to make your purchase.

 What is the likely result?
 Almost certainly that you will go somewhere else to someone who will engage you in a consultative sales process.
 You want someone to determine your square footage, southern window exposure, humidifier needs, electrical, proper disposal of your old equipment etc. You want them to teach you how to use the AC to its fullest potential and avoid hidden costs you hadn’t thought of.
 This was my experience with my AC company and I was spending nowhere near what we ask our sponsors to spend on a sponsorship package!